-The trap plants and intercrops used in conventional push-pull were developed to suit the current average rainfall (>800 mm per annum) and moderate temperatures (15-30°C) of Western Kenya.
+The trap plants and intercrops used in conventional push-pull were developed to suit the average rainfall (>800 mm per year) and moderate temperatures (15-30°C) of western Kenya at the turn of the century.
 The rising uncertainties of rain-fed agriculture for farmers in this region and those in warmer, drier agro-ecosystems led icipe scientists to begin the search for new trap plants and intercrops.